 - The reference needs to support the claims made by the applicant in the application.
 The referee should therefore be familiar with the work of the applicant to do this successfully.
 Giuseppe Carabetta's reference for Mark Fisher's 2009 Tutor Award application is a good example of a reference supporting the applicant's claims.

 - Keep within the page limit prescribed ie two pages for tutor award applications means either one two page reference OR two single page references.
 Advise your referee on the restriction on length.
 If referees provide two page references use only one or request that both cull to one page.

 - Members of the Selection Panel requested to provide references by applicants are able to do so but must then forfeit their right to vote on that application at the meeting.

 Support for writing an application

 - Seek assistance early in writing your application.
 Winning applications have typically been through a number of revised drafts.

-- If you are unable to attend the Learning and Teaching in Business award writing workshop seek individual assistance from Learning and Teaching in Business, or a previous winner.
+- If you are unable to attend the Learning and Teaching in Business award writing workshop seek individual assistance from Learning and Teaching in Business.